libretro/docs/docs/guides/roms-playlists-thumbnails.md

                Named_Titles/
                     Q_bert's Qubes (USA).png
 ```
+_Note the replacement of the playlist game name's `*` with `_` in the filenames, in accordance with invalid characters described above._

 ## Contributing Thumbnails: How To
-Thumbnails are an area where users who are not experienced in programming can contribute to RetroArch and in a way that helps all users.
+Thumbnails (along with [documentation](https://docs.libretro.com/meta/how-to-contribute/)) are an area where users who are not experienced in programming can contribute to RetroArch and in a way that helps all users.
 If you are interested in:

 - adding a thumbnail that you see is missing
-- correcting a thumbnail that is inaccurate
+- correcting a thumbnail that is inaccurate or mistaken
 - replacing an existing thumbnail with a more representative or more aesthetic image

 follow the steps below.

 ### Overview
 1. Make an account on github.com
-2. "Fork" (copy) a [Libretro thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) to your own working area in github
+2. "Fork" (copy) a [libretro thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) to your own working area in github
 3. Make your image file changes to your copy of the project (aka your fork), while following [libretro thumbnail rules](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md) and the detailed guidelines below
-4. Create a "Pull Request" to request that the official project members take your proposed changes
+4. Create a "Pull Request" to request that the official project members review your proposed changes in order to accept it into RetroArch

 ### Detailed Steps

 - __Fork the repository.__ Visit the github.com [libretro thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) directory that you want to contribute to and click the fork button.
 You must fork it at the level of specific console.
 The Fork button won't appear if you're viewing a lower level folder in the respository like "boxart" or "snaps.”
   - _Example_.
 If you are doing GBA thumbnail work you should fork
 [Nintendo_-_Game_Boy_Advance](https://github.com/libretro-thumbnails/Nintendo_-_Game_Boy_Advance/).
   - **Why "Fork" your own**?
-If you try to directly edit an image file in github libretro thumbnails by digging down to a certain thumbnail and clicking the pencil icon to edit, it's locked unless you are an official member/admin.
+Every part RetroArch's code and materials are open and accessible on github for input from any public volunteer (via Pull Request), but only official admins have direct edit access.
 Forking means copying your own copy of the project to freely draft changes in your own separate work area.
 Later you’ll send your proposed changes to the official project.
-  - _Warning_: You must visit and fork the _current_ gitHub project for the libretro thumbnail repository: for example [this one for SNES](https://github.com/libretro-thumbnails/Nintendo_-_Super_Nintendo_Entertainment_System), not to be confused with the similar-looking [archived version](https://github.com/libretro/libretro-thumbnails) which is inactive.
+  - _Warning_: You must visit and fork the _current_ github project for the libretro thumbnail repository, for example [this one for SNES](https://github.com/libretro-thumbnails/Nintendo_-_Super_Nintendo_Entertainment_System), not to be confused with the similar-looking [archived version](https://github.com/libretro/libretro-thumbnails) which is inactive.
     - Correct: https://github.com/libretro-thumbnails/
     - Incorrect:  https://github.com/libretro/libretro-thumbnails
 - __Add / Upload your new image file.__ When viewing a specific thumbnail type folder (e.g. Named_boxarts, Named_titles, Named_snaps) within *your fork* of the thumbnails repository, click the pulldown button (near top right) that says **Add file** to see 2 options: